open-risk/concentrationMetrics/README.md

 Intro
 ==========================

 concentrationMetrics is a python library for the computation of various concentration, diversification and inequality indices.
-The library implements the computation of all well known indexes of inequality and concentration.
+The library aims to implement the computation of all well known indexes of inequality and concentration along with confidence intervals.

 You can use concentrationMetrics to: